-“It’s been ten years now, and I’m definitely not twenty something anymore,” laughs Evertt.
+In fact, it is the company’s mandate – to enhance Vancouver’s theatre community with productions that entertain and evoke the lives of today’s young people – that has made Twenty Something Theatre such an important and vital part of Vancouver’s independent theatre scene.“It’s been ten years now, and I’m definitely not twenty something anymore,” laughs Evertt.
 “And while Brian [assistant artistic producer Brian Cochrane] and I have been talking about what to do next, it is still important for us to support emerging artists and to offer shows for younger audiences.”

-From the Jessie award-winning Bomb-itty of Errors in 2014 to fostering new works that have included Sean Minogue’s Prodigals and Julie McIsaac’s The Outvigil (which will get its world premiere this year at the Firehall Arts Centre), Twenty-Something Theatre may be growing up, but it is not losing any of its relevance.
+From the Jessie award-winning Bomb-itty of Errors in 2014 to foster new works that have included Sean Minogue’s Prodigals and Julie McIsaac’s The Outvigil (which will get its world premiere this year at the Firehall Arts Centre), Twenty-Something Theatre may be growing up, but it is not losing any of its relevance.

 Case in point is the opener for the company’s tenth season, a production of Philip Ridley’s explosive and poetic, Tender Naplam, that tells its story of two people struggling to survive a major traumatic event in their lives through a blend of movement, music and language.